 Multimedia Programs: Online or In-Person

 Ballad of America Live! multimedia programs entertain, inspire, and inform.
-In each of the following programs, Matthew Sabatella weaves an engaging narrative through a selection of songs and historic images that illuminate a theme or story from America's past.
-They can be delivered at live in-person events or in an online format, such as Zoom, GoToWebinar, etc.
+In each of the programs, Matthew Sabatella weaves an engaging narrative through a selection of songs and historic images that illuminate a theme or story from America's past.
+They can be delivered at live in-person events or online via Zoom, GoToWebinar, and other platforms

 Contact us for more information.